stojanovic00/running-analysis/README.md

 ## About
 - Analysis of dataset of ultramarathon races spanning from 1798. to 2022.
-- Real time tracking of runners performance, that also incorporates information extracted from batch dataset
+- Real time tracking of runners performance during marathon, that also incorporates information extracted from batch dataset
 - Used datasets:
     - batch: https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running?select=TWO_CENTURIES_OF_UM_RACES.csv
     - stream: https://data.world/jarnoma/half-marathon